urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/03 Enums.md

-Enums are used to specify a list of non-infinite keywords that match a given type Enums extend java.lang.Enum<T>, so they cannot extend any other class and they, but they receive additional functionality, like implementing Comparable and Serializable, or auxiliary methods like String name() or int ordinal() however they cannot extend
+Enums are used to specify a list of non-infinite keywords that match a given type Enums extend abstract class java.lang.Enum<T>, so they cannot extend any other class, but they receive additional functionality, like implementing Comparable and Serializable, or auxiliary methods like String name(), valueOf() int ordinal() Enums can't be generic (for example public enum Month<T> {} won't compile) Enums can implement interfaces
-Enums can't be generic (for example public enum Month<T> {} won't compile) Enums can implement interfaces
+Enums are either implicitly final or implicitly sealed Since enum maintains exactly one instance of its constants, you cannot clone it.
-Enums are either implicitly final or implicitly sealed
+  You cannot even override the clone method in an enum because java.lang.Enum makes it final.

 Enums can be declared in the way: "${accesModifier} Enum ${enumName} { ${components} }", for example: public enum Priority {